AP, IB & College Credit

 Those students participating in an IB Programme are eligible to receive credit for each certificate earned in the program and can receive up to 28 credit hours if they earn the full diploma.
 Along with the credit earned, students are also eligible for a $1,000 scholarship for each certificate earned up to five total and a $7,000 scholarship if they earn the full diploma.
 Scholarships and credit will be awarded in late June or early July upon the receipt of an official International Baccalaureate Programme Diploma.

 For more information on IB Credit and how your credit would transfer to Otterbein, please visit the Otterbein University Course Catalog.

-Upon acceptance to Otterbein, students are required to submit an official transcript from the college or university of their PSEO/Dual Enrollment experience at which time Otterbein will evaluate their credit.
+Upon acceptance to Otterbein, students are required to submit an official transcript from the college or university at which time Otterbein will evaluate their credit.
 From there, Otterbein will send a full evaluation of credit to the student, better explaining how their credits will transfer to Otterbein upon enrollment.